-Shepherds Loft converts an old HTML construction website into new colorful Cajun style WordPress that is secure and mobile ready website with video interviews for the blog.
+Shepherds Loft performs an HTML to WordPress conversion for a construction website into a new colorful Cajun-style WordPress that is a secure and mobile-ready website with video interviews for the blog.

 My name is Tony Balfa and I have a business Cajun Mason in Ellijay that I had for like forty three years and I do anything out of brick blocking and stone work.
 I do block foundations, block buildings, brick houses…

 Hello there, I am David Grubb, founder of Shepherds Loft.
 It was really great to meet Tony, the owner of Cajun Masonry.
 We are rebuilding his website, converting from HTML to WordPress, to accomplish 3 things:

 Tony wants the website to visually communicate his Cajun roots by having bright colors and crafty fonts.

 So the team is going to get started, while I go onsite to see some of Tony’s work.

 I did this fireplace here, years ago, about eight years ago, here in this subdivision.
 They want them to look a hundred years old, the old look and the houses and this is one of the very few subdivisions in Ellijay that they have nice old antique brick houses here.

 Web Design Review

 Now that I’ve had the chance to see Tony’s masonry work in person, let’s see how the shepherds loft team did on the website.